Map rail infrastructure

 Add a summary infographic

-Next, you'll add another panel to the infographic.
+You'll add one more panel to the infographic.
 The second panel will also be a Nearby Locations interactive panel, but you'll display this one as a summary rather than a table.
-This panel will summarize information about intermodal facilities, to complement the table you just created displaying information about grain facilities.
+This panel will summarize information about intermodal facilities to complement the table about grain facilities.

 1. On the ribbon, click the Add element button and choose Nearby.

-You will create a panel displaying the number of intermodal freight facilities.
-The following four items will be displayed when the infographic panel is clicked and expanded.
+You'll create a panel displaying the number of intermodal freight facilities.
+You'll add four more variables that will be displayed when the infographic panel is clicked and expanded.

 • City